Recent Legal Update

 Apply the Law

 North Carolina’s spouse’s allowance (often called the “year’s allowance”) is a statutory right that allows a surviving spouse to receive a set value of support from the decedent’s estate.
 The allowance is claimed by petition and is assigned by the Clerk of Superior Court in the county where the estate venue is proper.
-The allowance is satisfied from the decedent’s cash or personal property (not real estate), and it has strong priority protections against most estate creditor claims once awarded.
+The allowance is satisfied from the decedent’s personal property, and it has strong priority protections against most estate creditor claims once awarded.

 Key Requirements

-• An assignment/award by the Clerk: The spouse’s allowance is not self-executing.
-The Clerk must determine what personal property (or cash) is awarded to satisfy the allowance and enter an assignment.
+- An assignment/award by the Clerk: The spouse’s allowance is not self-executing.
+The Clerk must determine what personal property is awarded to satisfy the allowance and enter an order.

-• Distribution from estate personal property: The allowance is awarded only out of the decedent’s cash or personal property, and the property awarded is distributed to the spouse.
+- Distribution from estate personal property: The allowance is awarded out of the decedent’s personal property, and the property awarded is distributed to the spouse.

 What the Statutes Say